 A child between the ages of 7 and 14 presents a different standard, according to experienced Virginia personal injury trial lawyer Doug Landau.
 An injured cyclist or athlete between the ages of 7 and 14 is presumed to be incapable of exercising care and caution for his or her own safety, but that presumption may be rebutted with sufficient proof.
 In order to rebut the presumption that a child between 7 and 14 is incapable of contributory negligence, a defendant must show that in light of the child’s age, intelligence, and experience, the child was capable of understanding and appreciating “the nature of the danger and the peril associated with his conduct.”
 The Abrams Landau trial attorney adds that it must be shown that the injured child cyclist was aware of the danger of the specific conduct that resulted in the accident.

-After a child reaches the age of 14, he or she is presumed to have sufficient capacity to be sensible of danger and to have the power to avoid it according to the Triathlon Trial Lawyer.
+After a child reaches the age of 14, he or she is presumed to have sufficient capacity to be sensible of danger and to have the power to avoid it according to Landau.
 However, even though there is no presumption that a child over the age of 14 is incapable of contributory negligence, that does not mean that the child’s conduct is measured by adult standards.
-To the contrary, according to Herndon, Virginia injury lawyer Doug Landau, the trial court looks to what children of the same age, experience, discretion and knowledge would exercise under the same or similar circumstances.
+To the contrary, the trial court looks to what children of the same age, experience, discretion and knowledge would exercise under the same or similar circumstances.

 Interestingly, the Virginia Code provides that a child’s failure to wear a helmet is not contributory negligence.
-Although any county, city, or town may require children under the age of fourteen to wear helmets whenever they are riding a bicycle, Triathlon Trial Lawyer Doug Landau observes that violation of these ordinances do not constitute contributory negligence in the Commonwealth of Virginia.
+Although any county, city, or town may require children under the age of fourteen to wear helmets whenever they are riding a bicycle, Landau observes that violation of these ordinances do not constitute contributory negligence in the Commonwealth of Virginia.